Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 The only program on the list that has a rating of 5.
 And this five is very solid!

-Yes, the application appeared quite recently and some will rightly note that it needs to be checked at a distance, that is, wait a while.
-But PasswordKeeper has such functions and features that make you think that in a year the rating will not become much lower.
+Yes, the application appeared quite recently and some will rightly note that it needs to be tested at a distance, that is, wait a while.
+But PasswordKeeper has such functions and features that make you think that even in a year the rating will not become much lower.

-For example, you can generate a password with a length of 100 characters.
-It is simply impossible to pick up such a combination - the chances of guessing or picking up such a combination are too low.
+For example, you can generate a password of 100 characters.
+It is simply impossible to find such a combination - the chances of guessing or choosing such a combination are too low.

-Fingerprint is also supported and AES 256 encryption is used.
-After closing the program, the RAM is cleared so that even if an attacker picks up your device, he could not get data from PasswordKeeper.
+It also supports fingerprinting and uses AES 256 encryption.
+After closing the program, the RAM is cleared so that even if an attacker picks up your device, he will not be able to obtain data from PasswordKeeper.

-The average user spends a lot of time entering logins and passwords and filling out all sorts of web forms.
-In order not to get confused in dozens and hundreds of passwords and save time on authorizations and entering personal information on different sites, it is convenient to use a password manager.
-When working with such programs, you will have to remember one master password, and all the rest will be under reliable cryptographic protection and always at hand.
+The average user spends a lot of time entering logins and passwords and filling out various web forms.
+In order not to get confused in dozens and hundreds of passwords and to save time on authorizations and entering personal information on different sites, it is convenient to use a password manager.
+When working with such programs, you will have to remember one master password, and all the others will be under reliable cryptographic protection and always at hand.

 Undoubtedly the best utility to date

-The KeePass manager consistently ranks at the top of the rankings.
-Encryption is performed by the traditional AES-256 algorithm for such programs, however, it is easy to strengthen cryptoprotection with a multi-pass key conversion.
-Hacking KeePass using the brute-force method is almost impossible.
-Considering the extraordinary capabilities of the utility, it is not surprising that it has many followers: a number of programs use KeePass databases and code fragments, some copy the functionality.
+KeePass manager consistently ranks first in ratings.
+Encryption is performed using the AES-256 algorithm, traditional for such programs, however, it is easy to strengthen the cryptographic protection by multi-pass key conversion.
+It is almost impossible to hack KeePass using the brute-force method.
+Considering the extraordinary capabilities of the utility, it is not surprising that it has many followers: a number of programs use KeePass databases and program code fragments, some copy the functionality.

 Help: KeePass ver.
-1.x works only under OS of the Windows family.
-Ver 2.x - multi-platform, works through the .NET Framework with Windows, Linux, MacOS X. Password databases are not backwards compatible, but it is possible to export / import.
+1.x only works under Windows operating systems.
+Ver 2.x - multi-platform, works via the .NET Framework with Windows, Linux, MacOS X. Password databases are not backward compatible, but it is possible to export/import.

 • encryption algorithm: AES-256;

-• multi-pass key encryption function (additional protection against brute-force);
+• multi-pass key encryption function (additional brute-force protection);

 • open source (GPL 2.0);